 - Boost your revenue and profits.

-- Helps increase your brand visibility among interested audience.
+- Helps increase your brand visibility among interested audiences.

 Logically, it is important to focus on retargeted advertising rather than launching new ads continuously.

-For once I will give Facebook credit as one of the best retargeting or remarketing tool.
+For once I will give Facebook credit as one of the best retargeting or remarketing tools.
 It works very well due to its effective pixel tool.